-Transactions with the Board of Directors and key management personnel leadership team.
+Transactions with the Board of Directors and key management personnel

 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Co-operative, directly or indirectly.
-Key management personnel of the Co-operative include all members of the senior leadership team and the Board of Directors.
+Key management personnel of the Co-operative include all members of the Senior Leadership Team and the Board of Directors.

-In addition to their salaries and employee benefits, the Co-operative provides a post-employment benefit plan for the senior
+In addition to their salaries and employee benefits, the Co-operative provides a post-employment benefit plan for the Senior Leadership Team.